Lightworks: Lightworks 12.6 released for Windows, Linux and Mac

 On 29 August 2015, Lightworks version 12.5 for Windows, Linux and Mac was released.

 Lightworks 12.7 released for Windows, Linux and Mac

 On 4 February 2016, Lightworks version 12.6 for Windows, Linux and Mac was released.

 Lightworks 14.5 released for Windows, Linux and Mac

 In October 2018, Lightworks released version 14.5 for Windows, Linux and Mac platforms.
 14.5 added a vast array of new features including variable frame rate support, a huge amount of codec support including Red Cinema R3D, Cineform and Blackmagic Q1 codecs.

 LWKS Software Ltd ownership, 2020-present

 In September 2020, a new company, LWKS Software Ltd, founded in August of the same year by two members of the development team, took ownership of Lightworks, as well as QScan AQC software. the agreement also mentions Key member of the development teams of both software joining the new company.

 Users

-Lightworks confirmed that over 4-million downloads and registrations had taken place.
+Over the years, Lightworks has confirmed that over 4-million downloads and registrations had taken place.
+There are several films that used the editing software and the most example were the series of films directed by Martin Scorsese with the film editor Thelma Schoonmaker being the only known user.